Introduction to Employment Law - WEBINAR

 Certain steps, like the conclusion of the employment contract, the management of leave periods and absences as well as the end of the employment relationship follow specific rules.
 In order to comply with the legal framework and to avoid possible sanctions or damages, it is essential to know the ABCs of the Swiss employment law.

-This seminar will give you an overview of the main issues of an employment relationship, from beginning to end.
+This webinar will give you an overview of the main issues of an employment relationship, from beginning to end.

 - Learn the main legal principles about employment contracts, in order to apply them in your organisation